Mario Tennis: Power Tour: Reception

 Power Tour has received positive reviews.
 It currently holds a score of 80.76% at GameRankings and 81 out of 100 at Metacritic.
 IGN gave the game 9 out of 10, praising the RPG aspects of the game and the leveling system to improve the characters.
 GameSpot gave it 8.5 out of 10, praising the game's selection of options and characters, as well as the power shots and Mario characters, but criticized the game's RPG mode, calling it too "involved".
 Eurogamer gave it 8 out of 10, stating "as GBA titles go, Mario Power Tennis is a fantastic title to own - not least because it justifies its existence by being the best GBA tennis title by a mile" and calling it "Yet another shining example of the kind of simple, addictive brilliance that Nintendo seems to have a monopoly on these days."
 GameSpy gave the game four stars out of five, commending the mini-games and single-player mode, but found the "ugly" 3D court models to be poor.
 Nintendo World Report gave the game a perfect ten.

+In 2023, IGN ranked Power Tour as the 15th best Game Boy Advance game as all time.